alf-p-steinbach/C---how-to---make-non-English-text-work-in-Windows/how-to-use-utf8-in-windows.md

 * iostreams i/o via `<<` and `>>`; and
 * C++26 formatting via `std::formatter`.

-As I see it it’s not feasible to guard against inadvertent incorrect use of these features, except by
+As I see it it’s not feasible to guard against text garbling with all these features, except by

-* *disallowing all direct use of `fs::path`*.
+* ***disallowing all direct use of `fs::path`***.

-I.e. a practical solution is to use a DIY `Path` class &mdash; client code doesn’t need to know whether it’s a totally distinct class or a simple wrapper because with (5) fixed the C++11 `fs::path` based file open functions are only needed for [Very Long Paths&trade;](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation) (in the Windows API represented as `wchar_t` based strings), and one can choose to simply not support them.
+I.e. a practical solution is to (only) use a DIY `Path` class &mdash; client code doesn’t need to know whether it’s a totally distinct class or a simple wrapper because with (5) fixed the C++11 `fs::path` based file open functions are only needed for [Very Long Paths&trade;](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation), in the Windows API represented as `wchar_t` based strings, and one can choose to simply not support them.

 Another reason to use a wrapper or distinct `Path` class: on top of the mandated misbehavior a bit of sabotage was introduced in C++20, that in C++20 and later `.u8string()` produces a `std::u8string` which is not movable to a `std::string`, and so introducing a totally needless copying inefficiency for UTF-8 based Windows applications, plus that in C++20 the `u8path` helper function for path creation from UTF-8 is deprecated, which however is compensated for with `char8_t` based construction.

+---